COVID-19 Delta variant puts brakes on return to normality

 READ: Tightened COVID-19 border measures for travellers, transfers from Indonesia: MOH

-The Southeast Asian nation has been depending heavily on China's Sinovax shots amid the global shortage of alternatives that have been mostly supplied to rich nations.
+The Southeast Asian nation has been depending heavily on China's Sinovac shots amid the global shortage of alternatives that have been mostly supplied to rich nations.

 The rapid spread of the Delta variant across Asia, Africa and Latin America is exposing crucial vaccine supply shortages for some of the world's most poorest and most vulnerable populations.